nyuad-networks-f25/c-review-smd10055/README.md

 - See make file
 7. Include `student.h` into your `makefile`.
 In addition to step 4, also define a student.
 What is the error?
 What is the fix?
+- The error was that #include "status.h" was already in the student.h file so I had to delete #include "status.h" from the main file.
+- I also had to set up clangd for my code to work again and stablish the parameter for .vscode for my code to finally function properly

 ### Data Types

 1. What is a variable (take a minute to write it down)?
+- variable is
 2. Each variable has a type in C. What are all the types defined in C?
+- we have int, float, char, short, long,
 3. Create two files `sizeinfo.h` and `sizeinfo.c`. `sizeinfo.h` should
 expose a function `void system_sizes()`.
 This function